Virtual-Coffee/VC-Community-Docs/monthly-challenges/pairing/README.md

 Slack channels that we use for the challenge:

 - `#announcement`
-  - Initial announcement.
+  - Kick-off announcement
 - `#monthly-challenge`
-  - Challenge announcements.
+  - Challenge announcements
-  - Async check-ins.
+  - Async check-ins

 ---